Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Potential Solutions and Opportunities

 \subsubsection{User Flexibility and AI Demand Response}

 In practice, many end-users of AI applications exhibit a degree of flexibility in their usage behaviors, as they often do not need immediate AI responses to their queries.
 For example, a user submitting a complex AI task late at night may not need the results until the following morning.
-This inherent temporal flexibility in AI demand of end-users offers a valuable opportunity to better align query processing with power grid operational needs.
-Building on this insight, a novel concept, termed ``\emph{AI Demand Response} (AI-DR)", can be developed to harness user-side AI workload flexibility, analogous to the electric demand response programs \cite{OCONNELL2014686,jordehi2019optimisation,chen2021online} in power systems.
-Similarly, there can be \emph{incentive-based} and \emph{price-based} AI-DR mechanisms.
-In incentive-based AI-DR programs, end-users are incentivized through lower subscription fees, discounted inference rates, or access to premium model tiers in exchange for accepting minor service compromises \cite{crozier_potential_2025}.
-These may include bounded response delays, use of lower-tier hardware, or allowing their queries to be processed during periods of low grid stress or high renewable generation.
-In contrast, price-based AI-DR programs employ time-varying pricing schemes, such as real-time pricing, time-of-use, critical peak pricing \cite{OCONNELL2014686}, to encourage users to shift their AI usage away from peak hours.
-By exposing end-users to dynamic AI usage pricing signals, service providers can influence AI workload patterns in a grid-aware and energy-efficient manner.
-When aggregating across a large and diverse user base, service providers (AI data centers) can provide substantial flexibility to support grid reliability and improve overall cost efficiency.
+This inherent temporal flexibility in the AI demand of end-users offers a valuable opportunity to better align query processing with power grid operational needs.
+Building on this insight, a novel concept, termed ``\emph{AI Demand Response}" (AI-DR), is proposed in this paper for harnessing user-side AI workload flexibility, analogous to electric demand response \cite{oconnell2014benefits,chen2021online} in power systems.

+Similar to electric demand response programs, potential AI-DR mechanisms can be broadly categorized into \emph{incentive-based} and \emph{price-based} programs.
+In incentive-based AI-DR programs, end-users are incentivized through lower subscription fees, discounted inference rates, usage credits, or access to premium model tiers in exchange for accepting minor service compromises \cite{crozier_potential_2025}.
+Such flexibility may include bounded response delays, use of lower-power or lower-tier hardware, energy-aware model selection, or query processing during periods of low grid stress, low electricity prices, or high renewable generation.
+In contrast, price-based AI-DR programs employ time-varying pricing schemes, such as real-time pricing, time-of-use pricing, or critical peak pricing \cite{oconnell2014benefits}, to guide users to shift non-urgent AI usage away from peak periods.
+By exposing end-users to dynamic AI usage pricing signals, service providers (AI data centers) can shape AI inference workload patterns in a grid-aware and energy-efficient manner.
+When aggregated across a large and diverse user base, flexible AI demand can provide substantial controllable load capacity, enabling service providers to support grid reliability, reduce operating costs, improve energy efficiency, and lower carbon emissions while preserving the quality of service.